brookeleavehome/brookeleavehome/README.md

 ## What data sources is the film based on?

-The film adapts it's content and structure based on data from the following sources.
-You can find all of the data in this section of the [git repo](./data).
+The film adapts it's content and structure based on [data](./data) from the following sources]:

 - Number of care leavers in England by local authority (source: Children's Society)
 - Setting up home grant amount received by care leavers by local authority (source: Children and Young People Now)